Skip to main content

 How long do Bernese Mountain Dogs live?

-The average lifespan is 7–10 years, which is shorter than most other large breeds.
+The average lifespan is 7–10 years — shorter than most other large breeds.
+Cancer is a major health concern in the breed and a leading contributor to the shorter lifespan.

 Are Bernese Mountain Dogs easy to train?